yoavweiss/Responsive-Image-Container/blog.md

 All of the above made me wonder (again) how wonderful life would be if we had a file format based solution, that can address these concerns.

-## Why would a format based solution do better?
+## Why would a file format do better?

 * The burden is put on the image encoder.
 The markup stays identical to what it is today.
 A single tag with a single resource.
 * Automated conversion of sites to such a responsive images solution may be easier, since the automation layer would just focus on the images themselves rather than the page's markup and layout.